BadmusAdeyemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Adde execute permission to subdirectories of the current directories for user, group and other users Change user group owner of file hello to school
 Create directory mk_dir with permission 751
+Changeo owner and group
+change owner nad group of _hello change owner of hello to betty only if owned by guillaume Play starwars